Now Open! A House for the Arts in Brooklyn

 In support of the vital role BRIC plays in the borough’s cultural landscape, The City of New York has invested in us to create BRIC House, a multidisciplinary arts and media center designed to support artists and engage the public.
 BRIC House serves as a true home for artists and audiences—a place where emerging and established artists can create work that deepens their practice and engages the diverse communities of Brooklyn.

-The project repurposed the former Strand Theater building in the heart of the Downtown Brooklyn Cultural District.
-Our neighbors include BAM Harvey and 651 Arts (next door), Mark Morris Dance Center (one block away), Theatre for a New Audience (across the street at the soon-to-open Polonsky Shakespeare Center), among many other cultural organizations that call the area home.
+The project repurposed the former Strand Theater building in the heart of the Brooklyn Cultural District.
+Our neighbors include BAM Harvey and 651 Arts (next door), Mark Morris Dance Center (one block away), Theatre for a New Audience (across the street at the Polonsky Shakespeare Center), among many other cultural organizations that call the district home.